 ‘Hen Run gives older women an opportunity to get their work published.
 The project is unfunded and not for profit, so the deal is that I select submissions, edit, and prepare manuscripts for publication.
 Authors are responsible for printing costs, and for subsequent publicity, readings, and the bulk of sales, though the chapbooks will be featured on the website.
 The usual high production quality that Grey Hen has maintained applies!

-As with Grey Hen, I’m limited with how much work I can take on so there isn’t an open submissions policy.
-I will follow up any recommendations – but if you are recommending someone else, please contact me yourselves in the first instance for a discussion.
-For example, two excellent poets have been recommended to me who are well into their 70s and need to have a leg-up onto that first rung of the publication ladder.
-I am happy to consider proposals from Grey Hens who fit the criteria – also those who may have a particular sequence or group of poems that doesn’t fit easily into a collection.’
+As with Grey Hen, I’m limited with how much work I can take on so there isn’t an open submissions policy. so it’s by invitation or recommendation only.
+Several excellent poets who were well into their 70s and needed to have a leg-up onto that first rung of the publication ladder have started with a Hen Run chapbook and gone on to wider publication elsewhere.
+(NB if you are wanting to make a recommendation, please contact me yourself in the first instance for a discussion).
+I am also happy to consider proposals from any Grey Hen contributors who may have a particular sequence or group of poems that doesn’t fit easily into a collection – many Hen Run publications have originated that way too.’
 Joy Howard

 You can find all the Hen Run books, and how to order them, by following the ‘Hen Run‘ link on the Grey Hen homepage.

 It was with great sadness that I heard of the death Rosemary McLeish.She had been a Grey Hen contributor from the first anthology A Twist of Malice, and her brave, funny and generous poems have featured in many Grey Hen anthologies since.
 A recent poem appears in Reflected Light, due out soon – a poem that itself reflects Rosie’s particularly Glaswegian touch for empathy and humour, and speaks for her special place among Grey Hens.
 Very much herself, as always, and she will be much missed.